Format

 3. Exploration of glacial features.

-4. Glacier detectives throughout the United States.
+4. Glacier explorers throughout the United States.

 5. Be a landscape detective where you live.